boardintelligence/kvm-crate/README.md

 matching GRE connections for the appropriate hosts (note the vector of hashes, just add more hashes to have more connections for a given host).

+The function takes no arugments and can be called like this:

+    (kvm-crate.api/connect-kvm-servers)

 ## License